Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 My Response:

-It has never crossed Shamoun's mind that the first verses that he put forth mean that no one ULTIMATELY owns the kingdoms of the world just as Allah, however if Allah wills He may allow a human being to rule over the people and have a kingdom of his own.
-Notice that Surah 3:26 that Shamoun put forth for us makes it clear that it is Allah who can give the kingdom to whomever He wills, which indicates that He is the ultimate one in control.
+It has never crossed Shamoun's mind that the first verses that he put forth mean that no one ULTIMATELY owns the kingdoms of the world, just as Allah; however, if Allah wills, He may allow a human being to rule over the people and have a kingdom of his own.
+Notice that Surah 3:26, which Shamoun put forth for us, makes it clear that it is Allah who can give the kingdom to whomever He wills, which indicates that He is the ultimate one in control.

-We are used to Shamoun's double standards by now, so we don't really expect a response from him anyways.
+We are used to Shamoun's double standards by now, so we don't expect a response from him anyway.

 Sam Shamoun said: